128technology/docs/docs/onboard_ssr_device_otp.md

 ### Windows Re-Imaging Process

  1. Use the procedure [Creating a Bootable USB from an ISO](intro_creating_bootable_usb.md) to download the package-based ISO and create a bootable USB.
 Once you have completed that step, continue below.
-2. Connect the RJ45/USB cable to the console port on the SSR1x0/1x00.
+2. Connect the RJ45/USB cable to the console port on the SSR device.
 3. Connect the USB end of the cable to your laptop.
-4. Connect the power input to the back of the SSR1x0/1x00, but do not power it up.
+4. Connect the power input to the back of the SSR device, but do not power it up.
 5. From the Windows Device Manager, open a [PuTTY](https://www.putty.org/) session, and select the serial port and baud rate.

 	![PuTTY window](/img/putty-window.png)

-6. Insert your USB with the new ISO image into the USB port of the SSR1x0/1x00.
+6. Insert your USB with the new ISO image into the USB port of the SSR device.
 7. Power up the SSR device.
-8. Use the instructions below appropriate for your device (SSR1x0 or SSR1x00) to complete the re-imaging process.
+8. Use the instructions below appropriate for your device (SSR100 or SSR1000 series) to complete the re-imaging process.

-#### SSR1x0 Devices:
+#### SSR100 Series Devices:

 1. At the instruction in the terminal window: `Press ESC for the boot menu`, do so.